FlopsKa/flopska.github.io/content/2019-05-04-data-mining-cup-2018.md

 Taking part in the DMC was a very fun experience and everyone involved learned a lot.
 It made clear, once again, that solving real-world problems with machine learning is harder than one thinks.

-Scoring 11th place with the formlua given above also shows that a simple approach can trump over more sophisticated algorithms if the data and / or the problem at hand are an ill-fit for these algorithms.
+Scoring 11th place with the formula given above also shows that a simple approach can trump over more sophisticated algorithms if the data and / or the problem at hand are an ill-fit for these algorithms.